neonvixie/individual-formative-project/README.md

 ## Remaining issues and unfixed bugs
 * The cleaned tata's CarName entries might still contain spelling mistakes, but this did not affect the analysis as this variable was not used for analysis
-* THere are more correlations and relationships to be found, especially in more technical entries such as stroke, boreratio, compressionratio or peakrpm, or between variables other than price.
+* The data has 26 variables in total, so there are more correlations and relationships to be found, especially in more technical entries such as stroke, boreratio, compressionratio or peakrpm, or between variables other than price.

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?
+    - There were a few bugs here and there that I had to fix, including ones caused by misspelling
 * What new skills or tools do you plan to learn next based on your project experience?
+    - I definitely want to understand visualization libraries in more detail.
+Especially plotly, including its other modules.

 ## Main Data Analysis Libraries
 I used `pandas` to read and modify the .csv files.
-I used `matplotlib`, `seaborn` and `plotly` for data visualization
+I used `matplotlib`, `seaborn` and `plotly` for data visualization.
+For encoding I also used `feature_engine.encoding` together with `sklearn.pipeline` for pipelining.

 ## Credits
 I use business requirements and the data from the Kaggle [Car Price Prediction](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction).

+The project used template from the Code Institute.
+Project template was from [here](https://github.com/Code-Institute-Org/data-analytics-template) and readme template from [here](https://github.com/Code-Institute-Solutions/da-README-template)

-I relied heavily on AI (especially Google's Gemini) to understand the dataset content.
+I relied heavily on AI (especially Google's Gemini) to understand the dataset content and to write the summary of what is the meaning behind different variables and categories.
 I also relied on copilot and chatgpt for simple queries and I used it to help me a little bit with the code.
-I also used a copilot to generate one of the graphs, which uses sub libraries of plotly that are outside of the course curriculum.
+I also used the copilot to generate one of the graphs, which uses plotly modules that I am not fully familiar with.

 I also copied a lot of code from a test project I did a day earlier.

-The project used template from the Code Institute.
-Project template was from [here](https://github.com/Code-Institute-Org/data-analytics-template) and readme template from [here](https://github.com/Code-Institute-Solutions/da-README-template)